3dApothecary-xyz/FunctionalTest/README.md

 ### Flash MCU on KGP 4x2209

-44. Stop Klipper while Flashing the KGP 4x2209 using `sudo service klipper stop`
+44. Remove?
+Klipper Stopped Previously and not needed until Step 56.
+Stop Klipper while Flashing the KGP 4x2209 using `sudo service klipper stop`

 45. `lsusb` and check to see that there is a device with "ID" `0483:df11` (the Orange LED above the `RESET` button is lit when the KGP 4x2209 is in DFU Mode):